blkflth/blkedn/README.md

 - Use `Super+Grave` (Also known as "_Backtick_" or "_The Character Under Tilde_") to get an overview of basic keybindings.

 - Configure Noctalia using the GUI interface (If the bar isn't visible, use `Super+PageDown` to open it.
 Right-Click the bar to open the settings).
-After configuring things to your liking, go to the General tab at the top, hit "Copy Settings" - Open up `~/Nix/rice/settings.json` and replace the file contents with what you just copied.
+After configuring things to your liking, go to the General tab at the top, hit "Copy Settings".
+Press `Super+Space` to launch `Vicinae`, and search for VSCodium.
+In Codium, open up `~/Nix/rice/settings.json` and hit `ggVG` to select all text, and then `Ctrl+V` to replace the file contents with what you just copied.

 - Open up a terminal and run `build` to lock in all changes.
+If reinstalling, place all SSH keys and similar home directory files in their associated paths from the backups.

 ## Notes: